waseemh/waseemh.github.io/_posts/2019-06-06-threadsafe-mac-calc.md

 However, problems arise when we calculate MAC values in parallel.
 Let’s take for example an HTTP service that communicates with a 3rd-party API which requires MAC-based authentication.
 When serving multiple concurrent requests, our HTTP service fails to calculate the correct MAC value, thus authentication with 3rd-party API fails.

 This behaviour should make sense because:

-1- Mac object is stateful because it retains internal state about the encryption process 2- Most MAC algorithms are sequential (including HMAC).
+- Mac object is stateful since it retains internal state about the encryption process
+- Most MAC algorithms are sequential (including HMAC).

 Since javax.crypto.Mac is not thread-safe, new MAC instance should be used for each calculation.
 For example: